sleeper-cell/sleepercell_shell/readme.txt

-Experiance the best shell. easy usable, and editable. so, enjoy.
+Experiance the best shell. easy usable and editable. so, enjoy.